Welcome to the IMM Virtual Writing Assistant!

 Paraphrasing is RESTATING the author’s ideas and meaning represented by their text or audio, but in YOUR OWN WORDS AND VOICE.
 Paraphrasing is NOT swapping out some words for others or using the source’s words, but in a different order.
 When you paraphrase, you still must include in-text citations crediting the original source.
 Plus, any four words in a row left of the author’s original text must be treated as a quote with quotation marks and in-text citations.

 Some students have a difficult time understanding the difference between the Review of Literature and the Discussion.
-Many wonder why they need the Discussion if all the evidence for their statements of purpose was already presented in the Review.
+Many wonder why they need the Discussion if all the evidence for their topic was already presented in the Review.
 Some make the mistake of thinking the Discussion is a “continuation” of the Review.
 Others mistakenly think the purpose of the Discussion is to write freestyle about their own opinion on their topic and/or share personal experiences with little regard to the Review of Literature.

 Top 4 Tips for Passing Your Thesis/Dissertation: